panthernet/ThunderED/readme.md

 ## Effective Corp and Alliance Management
 With this bot you will have tools to:
 * Allow only authed ingame characters into your Discord group
+* Use preliminary auth and inspect characters using JackKnife utility
 * Receive important notifications from many alliances and corporations
 * Know when your citadels are under attack or low on fuel
 * Know when moon extraction is finished or moon chunk has been blown